 The Coastal Plains Institute (CPI) is a nonprofit organization in Florida.
 It’s main purpose is the preservation of the biotic diversity of the Coastal Plain of the southeastern United States.
 CPI believes its main objective can best be achieved through two activities: Education and Research.
 It is hoped that through these activities the biotic diversity of the US Coastal Plain will be preserved forever.

-We have created a new environmental education and research branch of CPI with a mission to utilize experiential outdoor learning and scientific exploration as tools to inspire individuals and families to appreciate biodiversity and remote and roadless areas.
+Remote Footprints – We have created a new branch of CPI with a mission to utilize experiential outdoor learning and scientific exploration as tools to inspire individuals and families to appreciate biodiversity and remote and roadless areas.
 Click here to learn more about Remote Footprints.